-Vanishing Girls by Lauren Oliver
+35. Vanishing Girls / by Lauren Oliver

-All the Bright Places by Jennifer Niven
+36. All the Bright Places / by Jennifer Niven

-Violet Markey lives for the future, counting the days until graduation, when she can escape her Indiana town and her aching grief in the wake of her sister’s recent death.
+On the other hand, Violet Markey is focused on her future, counting down the days until graduation when she can escape her Indiana town and the grief she feels after her sister’s death.

-When Finch and Violet meet on the ledge of the bell tower at school, it’s unclear who saves whom.
-And when they pair up on a project to discover the “natural wonders” of their state, both Finch and Violet make more important discoveries: It’s only with Violet that Finch can be himself—a weird, funny, live-out-loud guy who’s not such a freak after all.
-And it’s only with Finch that Violet can forget to count away the days and start living them.
-But as Violet’s world grows, Finch’s begins to shrink.
+When Finch and Violet meet on the ledge of their school’s bell tower, it’s unclear who saves whom.
+They embark on a project to discover the natural wonders of their state, and through it, they both make important personal discoveries.
+With Violet, Finch can be himself and embrace his quirks and personality.
+For Violet, Finch helps her forget about her grief and start living in the moment.
+However, as Violet’s world expands, Finch’s begins to shrink.

 For more books to read, check out our main page!